Skip to main content

 MSC Preziosa was the last ship launched by MSC Cruises for about four years and was the fourth, and final, Fantasia Class ship added to the fleet.

 The ship wasn't actually ordered by MSC, though.
 It was initially ordered by the Libyan government.
-Due to the civil war that broke out in the country, the General National Maritime Transport Company defaulted on a payment that was owed to the shipyard.
+Due to the civil war that broke out in the country, the General National Maritime Transport Company defaulted on a payment owed to the shipyard.
 MSC bought the ship for $665 million.

 Gross tonnage: 139,072